Issues You’ll Face When Translating Between CAD Systems

-Symbology is very important to a drafter.
+Symbology is crucial to a drafter.
 This can take the form of an iconic marking, such as AutoCADs blocks and shapes, or with line styles to annotate hidden lines and centerlines.
-Cartographers make considerable use of symbology - just look at any map.
+Cartographers make considerable use of symbology — just look at any map.
 You will see a unique line-type for rivers, another for major highways, another for secondary highways, another for dirt roads, and still another for township boundaries.
-In order to learn to drive around in strange cities and still arrive at our destination, we must learn to read maps and understand their symbology.
+To learn to drive around in strange cities and still arrive at our destination, we must learn to read maps and understand their symbology.
 If all the lines looked the same, we would not be able to distinguish a river from a road!

-Line fonts (known in AutoCAD as line styles) are quite important to us in order to annotate our drawings.
+Line fonts (known in AutoCAD as line styles) are essential to annotate our drawings.
 Some mainframe CAD systems offer complex line fonts (Figure 1).
-These fonts are sometimes hard coded into the software and sometimes customizable.
+These fonts are sometimes hard-coded into the software and are sometimes customizable.
 The operator draws the centerline and then applies the line font.
 Internally, the CAD system only stores the points entered, but the software represents them according to the line font associated with the line.

-There is no “correct” way to translate drawings when you need to choose between tradeoffs.
-If you have a drawing made with ”least common denominator” entities, the process should be relatively straightforward.
+There is no perfect way to translate drawings when you need to choose between trade-offs.
+If you have a drawing made with “least common denominator” entities, the process should be relatively straightforward.
 In the general sense, however, complete translation is simply not possible; there is no way to teach CAD systems about the entities of other CAD systems.